nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 The CodeDeploy error messages are not always that helpful unfortunately, but the most likely cause or errors will be mistakes in your filenames for the Cloudformation template and parameters files, and ensuring that you have the correct permissions in place.

 Using the Web console, go to the CloudFormation service and locate your pipeline.
 If it is not there, then CodeDeploy didn't even get as far as trying to deploy it.
 If it is there, if it worked it will be there as `CREATE_COMPLETE` in green, or if not, then it will be there in red as `ROLLBACK_COMPLETE`.

+IMPORTANT: If it is set on `ROLLBACK_COMPLETE`, you will have to delete the Cloudformation stack before you can run the pipeline again.

 If you are unsure about your template, try deploying it directly through the Cloudformation service.
 You will have to pass in the various parameters in the Web console but it will work correctly.
 That can be a useful way to check whether you have a problem with the template or its parameters or with the CodeDeploy itself.